HotCakeX/Harden-Windows-Security/README.md

 <p align="right"><a href="#menu-back-to-top">💡(back to categories)</a></p>

 ## Windows Networking
-These are configurations that are typically 🔺recommended in High-Risk Environments🔻 but also can be applied for home users. such as:
+These are configurations that are typically 🔺recommended in High-Risk Environments🔻 but also can be applied for home users

-- [Disabling NetBIOS over TCP/IP](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-netbt-interfaces-interface-netbiosoptions) on all network interfaces, virtual and physical
+- [Disabling NetBIOS over TCP/IP](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-netbt-interfaces-interface-netbiosoptions) on all network interfaces, virtual and physical.
+This command needs to run every time after installing a new VPN software or network adapater.
 - Disabling the LLMNR protocol [(Link Local Multicast Name Resolution)](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-llmnrp/eed7fe96-9013-4dec-b14f-5abf85545385) because it's only [useful for networks that do not have a Domain Name System (DNS) server](https://learn.microsoft.com/en-us/previous-versions//bb878128(v=technet.10)?redirectedfrom=MSDN) and Microsoft themselves are [ramping down NetBIOS name resolution and LLMNR.](https://techcommunity.microsoft.com/t5/networking-blog/aligning-on-mdns-ramping-down-netbios-name-resolution-and-llmnr/ba-p/3290816)

 - Disabling [LMHOSTS lookup protocol](https://www.crowe.com/cybersecurity-watch/netbios-llmnr-giving-away-credentials) on all network adapters